 I remember putting our 4 week old down for a nap in the tent and saying to m husband “Do you think she will be alright?”
 Really what I was worried about was would she be too cold or too hot… She’s so tiny and is probably lonely without me!
 For our first camping trip I worried whether she was too cold, if she was too hot.
 Was she breathing?
 I just checked her… Better check again.
 Don’t worry about worrying.
 This is going to happen but don’t let it stop you from going because the next time you go camping it isno longer new and you will worry less.
 Now that I have gone through the worry of that first car camping experience I would do it again in a flash and cannot wait til I get to take her again next time.
 Next time maybe overnight hike?

-Little newborn babies… When our daughter was born it was 30 degrees plus outside and our apartment was boiling.
+When our daughter was born it was 30 degrees plus outside and our apartment was boiling.
 Getting out was necessary.
 I remember going to the beach with my husband during the first week of her life and telling him to protect her from the sun.
 As new parents you tend to worry about the elements.
-Needless to say when we decided to go camping I had to make sure that the weather would not be a problem.
+When we decided to go camping I had to make sure that the weather would not be a problem.
 The weekend forecast was sunny, blue sky’s and hovering around 20 degrees Celsius.
 The coldest it got was about 10 degrees Celsius at night, during the day it hovered around 15-20 degrees Celsius and we knew that it was going to be a sunny weekend.
 It was nice for us to know that it was not going to get too cold.
 Choose weather that you feel comfortable camping in.

 Especially the first night expect not to sleep, or at least not very well.
 I guess as new parents do you ever really sleep?
 I remember my husband waking up in the middle of the night at home thinking he had just been holding our daughter.
-She was still in her bassinet fast asleep and we laughed so hard because of our sleep depravation.
+She was still in her bassinet fast asleep and we laughed so hard because of our sleep deprivation.
 Camping adds another element to sleep.
 You will most likely be checking on your baby multiple times to make sure they are still breathing.